LassoSoft/LassoGuide/lasso_guide_source/operations/files.rst

 Individual files and directories are identified by their paths.
 Paths may include ".." or "." components to indicate "parent" or "current" locations, respectively.
-Path components are generally separated by forward slashes although backward slashes are acceptable as well and may be more natural on Windows operating systems.
-Regardless of which slash type is used, Lasso will normalize all paths to match the conventions of the operating system before using the path in any system function.
+Path components are generally separated by forward slashes, although backward slashes are acceptable as well and may be more natural on Windows operating systems.
+Regardless of which type of slash is used, Lasso will normalize all paths to match the conventions of the operating system before using the path in any system function.

 Paths can be either relative or full.
-Full paths always start with at least one slash, or in the case of Windows, may start with a drive letter designation (i.e. "C:").
+Full paths always start with at least one slash, or in the case of Windows, may start with a drive letter designation (e.g. "C:").
 Full file paths are based from the file system root.
 When serving web requests under Lasso Server, the file system root defaults to the web document root as indicated by the web server for that request (IIS, Apache, etc.) or as set by the :envvar:`LASSOSERVER_DOCUMENT_ROOT` web request variable.
 This applies to the current thread only.
-Any new threads will not inherit the request specific file system root.
+Any new threads will not inherit the request-specific file system root.

 It is possible to escape the web document root and target the real file system root by using a full path with either a drive letter designation in the case of